 Obesity is defined as excess body fat as measured by a person’s body mass index (BMI).
 A BMI of 25 or above is overweight and 30 or above is obese.
-Recent figures show a staggering three out of four Americans (97 million) as overweight or obese.
 Per the most recent WHO statistics there are nearly 2 billion overweight adults worldwide, 600 million of which are obese.

 While it is no surprise that obesity has been a growing problem in industrialized nations, it may be alarming to find that its prevalence is worrisomely increasing around the globe.
 Worldwide rates have doubled since 1980.

 Changing demographics driven by urbanization and a world in convenience-overdrive will continue to push rates higher.